 As the largest and most diverse network in American philanthropy, United Philanthropy Forum holds a unique position in the social sector to help increase philanthropy’s impact in communities across the country.
-We are a membership network of more than 90 regional and national philanthropy-serving organizations (PSOs), representing more than 7,000 funders, who work to make philanthropy better.
+We are a membership network of nearly 100 regional and national philanthropy-serving organizations (PSOs), representing more than 7,000 funders, who work to make philanthropy better.
 The Forum envisions a courageous philanthropic sector that catalyzes a just and equitable society where all can participate and prosper.

 The Forum has created a new kind of philanthropic network that brings together regional PSOs' deep regional roots and connections with national PSOs' deep content knowledge and reach.
 Given our network's scale and scope, we can lead change and increase impact in philanthropy in a deeper and broader way than any other organization in our field.

 We envision a courageous philanthropic sector that catalyzes a just and equitable society where all can participate and prosper.

 We lead, strengthen, inform, connect and mobilize a national network of organizations that advance philanthropy's impact for the common good.

 - Continuous Learning